drex44/good-food-guide/README.md

 :white_check_mark:If you have questions on any issue, kindly use the comment.

+:white_check_mark: **Don't forget to comment on the issue, you're working on. otherwise there will be two PRs for the same issue!**

 :white_check_mark: **Don't forget to add your name to Contributors.md(AN EASY PR)**

 ## Quick Start